This post may contain affiliate links. The full disclosure policy can be found here.

 If you want to head back to your hotel for lunch, a nap, or just a short break, do it in the middle of the day!
 The crowds are the highest mid-day, and the temperature can be brutal in the summer.
 We found that the evening is even better than the morning for low crowds.
 On all three days of our trip, we were able to walk right into rides like Escape from Gringotts and The Forbidden Journey in the evening.

 12. Get the PhotoPass

-I typically do not get any kind of PhotoPass because as a photographer, I think I can take my own.
+I typically do not get a PhotoPass because as a photographer, I think I will take photos myself.
 However, after we were gifted the photo pass for being the honorary family, I was so glad that we had it!
 I do take a lot of photos, but I am rarely in them!
-I would highly recommend the PhotoPass, the Harry Potter photos are particularly fun.
+I would highly recommend the PhotoPass; the Harry Potter photos are particularly fun.

 I should note that I didn’t even bring a real camera with me, so it was very nice to have the PhotoPass!